tomatau/angular-tomatao/_posts/2014-11-23-managing-scope-action-layers.md

 })
 ```

 Pretty straight forward!
-We could add things like a model here by wrapping the `updateUserProfile` function call inside a function and calling `then` off the promise that the action returns.
+We could add things like a modal dialog here by wrapping the `updateUserProfile` function call inside a function and calling `then` off the promise that the action returns.
 A nice small controller and the logic for saving it is completely reusable -- so we can even let our sidebar controller update the profile without ever needing to see the Profile state itself -- and no messy `$scope.$on` listeners!

 For good measure, let's have a look at the `updateUserProfile` action, it follows the same routine as the fetchUserProfile action from earlier.